iso4free/spedit/README.md

 You can export palette in HEX format to use it for any purpose.

-Hold Ctrl and use mouse scroll up/down to scale grid size.
+Hold Ctrl and use mouse scroll up/down to scale grid size (or Ctrl+NumPlus/Ctrl+NumMinus keyboard shortcuts).

 Hold Alt and use mouse scroll to change background checkers size.

-Hold mouse scroll to drag drawable area.
+Hold mouse scroll to drag drawable area (or use Shift+Arrow keys).

 Click to 'Preview' image for export in PNG file format.